In BriefBuilder, user roles determine which actions and information are accessible within the software. Roles are assigned at two levels:

 Environment roles

-On an environment level, there are four fixed roles to choose from:
+At the environment level, there are four fixed user roles:

 (1) Project model user